ITMax2026/Active-Directory-Lab/13.5 - Governance Strategy: Moving Beyond Microsoft "Security Defaults"/README.md

 This is a unique section.
 This is an unplanned section and something I'm only writing after the fact.

-The Goal:  Make users aware of the conflicts that will arise with Microsoft default security setting, why they are in place and how to manage this issue.
+The Goal of this section:  Make users aware of the conflicts that will arise with Microsoft default security setting, why they are in place and how to manage this issue.

 1. The Operational Challenge:
-  - As we moved into Part 13 (Zero Trust Governance), we encountered an unexpected architectural conflict.
-  - The goal was to implement a "Smart" security posture, requiring MFA for most access but relaxing it for Trusted Locations (e.g., the secure home lab network).
+  - The project goal was to implement a "Smart" security posture, requiring MFA for most access but relaxing it for Trusted Locations (e.g., the secure home lab network).
-  - However, we found that our attempts to customize these rules were being conflicted by Microsoft’s pre-configured "Security Defaults" and Microsoft-managed Conditional Access policies
+  - However, I found that our attempts to customize these rules were being overridden by Microsoft’s pre-configured "Security Defaults" and Microsoft-managed Conditional Access policies
-  - Later, we realized this rigidity would also impact Part 15 (Intune), where these same default policies would block devices from silently enrolling in management.
+  - Later, I realized this rigidity would also impact Part 15 (Intune), where these same default policies would block devices from silently enrolling in management.

+2. Understanding the Defaults - Two Overlapping Layers
+   1. Security Defaults
+     - Microsoft Entra ID comes with 'Security Defaults' enabled.
+     - Philospophy: Microsoft has explicitly stated it is for small organizations without dedicated IT or security staff.
+     - When enabled, it automatically applies:
+        Mandatory MFA for:
+          All admins
+          All users
+        Blocking legacy authentication (POP, IMAP, basic auth) Protection of privileged accounts
+        Basic identity risk mitigation
+      - You cannot tune these settings individually.
+    2. Microsoft-managed Conditional Access policies - Turned on by default
+        - Block legacy authentication
+        - Multifactor authentication for admins
+        - Multifactor authentication for all users
+        - Multifactor authentication for Azure management
+        * Microsoft also gives you an active warnings about preventing 99.5% of attacks if you try to turn these policies off

+3. Security Management
+   1. Decommisioning Defaults:
+      - Explicity disable Security Defaults
+      - Explicity disable all three Microsoft-managed MFA policies
-2.
+    2. Mirror Protection
+       - Build custom Conditional Access policies (CA01, CA02) that replicate MFA protections but provide granular controls

+Takeaway:  By moving to custom Conditional Access policies, I shifted from a rigid, 'block-everything' posture to a flexible, context-aware, customizable posture.